by Mike Ratliff

 I want to look at one particular passage from Exodus 16 about the Manna from Heaven.
 Let’s look at v18.

-18 But when they measured it with an omer, whoever gathered much had nothing left over, and whoever gathered little had no lack.
-Each of them gathered as much as he could eat.
-(Exodus 16:18 ESV)
+18 When they measured it with an omer, he who had gathered much had no excess, and he who had gathered little had no lack; every man gathered as much as he should eat.
+Exodus 16:18 (NASB)

 Not only did God provide food for the people that they did not earn or deserve, when they gathered it everyone had exactly enough no matter how little or much they gathered.
 It is similar to the widow whom God appointed to provide for Elijah.
 He told her to make him a small cake FIRST from her last little bit of meal and oil before making her’s and her son’s last meal from it.
 Because of her obedience her jar of meal never ran out nor did she run out of oil.
 Her provision was never more than enough to feed three people as long as God had Elijah stay there.
 In the case of the Manna and the Israelites, it was impossible to become wealthy in Manna.
 All the people had to do was gather when they were supposed to and not try to hoard it.
 However, they knew where their provision was coming from.
 It was from God, not Moses.
 The widow who took care of Elijah knew that he was man of God and that God provided for them.